JDB03/TechWriting-Readme/README.md

 5. Run the command `$ git config --global user.email "\<your email>"` to set the email associated with your commits

-6. Run the command `$ git config --global user.name "\<your username>"` to set the username associated with your commits
+6. To set the username associated with your commits, run the command `$ git config --global user.name "\<your username>"`

 ## Setting Up The URC Repo